Homicide Victims Support Group SA - Caring & Sharing Meetings

 Why attend a group?

 People may seek the support of the group for different reasons.
-Going through a traumatic experience can sometimes leave you feeling alone and isolated.
-A group setting offers a place where you can feel safe listening to others tell their stories.
+Going through a traumatic experience can leave you feeling alone and isolated.
+A group setting offers a place where you can feel safe.

-Although your friends and family can provide you with support, it may not be enough – you might not want to burden them with your grief or perhaps you feel like you can’t fully express yourself.
+Your friends and family can provide you with support, although sometimes it might not be enough.
+You may not want to feel like you are burdening them with your grief or perhaps you feel like you can’t fully express yourself.

 What happens at a group?

-Everything said at a meeting is confidential, and members will not share anything said within the group unless given permission.
-It is up to you how much you share – there are no expectations – and all sorts of feelings can be expressed at a meeting.
+It is up to you how much you share – there are no expectations and all sorts of feelings can be expressed at a meeting.